onurrkarasu/onurrkarasu/README.md

-### Hi there 👋  I'm Onur from Turkey, and I do content Development.
+### Hi there 👋  I'm Onur from Turkey, and I do content Cyber Researchering and Development.
 I really enjoy languages and frameworks.
 You can check out my twitter at https://twitter.com/hayalettz.